+Overall Approach to Compliance

-Title IX does not require identical programs for men and women or identical benefits for women's and men's teams in the same sports.
+Title IX does not require an educational institution to offer an athletics program.
+Should institution administrators choose to offer an athletics program, Title IX does not require identical programs for men and women or identical benefits for women's and men's teams in the same sports.
+Title IX imposes no requirements related to the level of quality of that program; in effect, whether the institution offers an excellent, mediocre, or poor quality program.
+Title IX only requires that the program be equally excellent, equally mediocre, or equally poor for male and female students.
+This requirement concerns the overall athletics program, as Title IX imposes no requirements by sport, such as for basketball, football, or volleyball.

 Different sports may be emphasized for men and women.
-Differences in benefits between women's and men's teams are not compliance concerns until students of one sex are at a disadvantage, and this disadvantage is not offset elsewhere in the program.
+This means that institutions may provide benefits for the men's basketball team that are superior to those for the women's basketball team if this is offset, for example, by providing benefits to the women's lacrosse team that are superior to those for the men's wrestling team.

 In accordance with OCR's 1979 Policy Interpretation, offsetting benefits refers to situations where students of one sex are provided an advantage in some aspect of the program, while students of the other sex are provided an advantage in a different aspect of the program.
 If the benefits are of equivalent weight or importance, they may "offset" each other or provide a balance of benefits; in effect, comply with Title IX.
-Offsetting benefits may be provided within a factor, within a program component, or among the eleven program components combined under the finding for Other Athletic Benefits and Opportunities.
+Institution officials have the flexibility to provide offsetting benefits within a factor, within a program component, or among the eleven program components combined under the finding for Other Athletic Benefits and Opportunities: equipment; scheduling; travel; tutoring; coaching; facilities; medical and training services; housing and dining facilities; publicity; support services; and recruitment.
+For example, if the overall women's program is disadvantaged in the program area of equipment and supplies, this may be offset by providing women's teams with benefits superior to men's teams in areas such as the scheduling of games and practice times.
+Determining whether benefits are truly offsetting requires judgment that is within OCR's purview.
+In general, it is simpler to provide offsetting benefits within a program component rather than between program components, as providing offsetting benefits presents a continuous administrative challenge to ensure gender equity.

 Compliance findings for the accommodation of interests and abilities, which incorporates the three-part test, are independent of all other findings.
 Findings for athletic scholarships are also independent of all other findings.

-Sport-to-sport comparisons are useful for analysis and identifying differences in benefits, but compliance determinations are dependent upon comparing the total women's program to the total men's program.
+Sport-to-sport comparisons are useful for analysis and identifying differences in benefits, but again, compliance determinations are dependent upon comparing the total women's program to the total men's program.
 For example, for a program with ten men's teams and eleven women's teams, the benefits provided to all ten men's teams must be compared to those provided to all eleven women's teams before a compliance determination can be made.
 A review of benefits for the more popular sports, Olympic sports, revenue-producing sports, highest tier sports or any other subdivision is incomplete, and therefore, inaccurate.